Sokichi Furutani: Overview

 On May 23, 1951, while in Fukuoka's Hakata-ku ward, Sokichi and 19-year-old Noboru Sakamoto strangled a man and stole 6,800 in cash.
 In addition to robbing the yen, the duo also strangled to death a lonely, elderly man in Yahata (now Kitakyushu) on June 20, stealing 230 yen from him.
-Furutani and Sakamoto continued to flee, but Sakamoto was subsequently arrested, and later gave up Furutani's whereabouts.
+Furutani and Sakamoto proceeded to flee, but Sakamoto was subsequently arrested, and later gave up Furutani's whereabouts.
 However, without knowing what role Furutani played in the murders, the Fukuoka District Court instead sentenced Sakamoto to death, and he was promptly executed in 1953 after claiming "I want him [Furutani] to be executed sooner."
 Because he had managed to pin the crimes on his younger companion, and with the lack of sufficient evidence to tie him to the crime scenes, he served time in the Kumamoto Prison before being paroled on November 9, 1963.

 While on the run, the accomplice, who was 19 years old at the time, had served 10 years in juvenile prison.
-The series of murders took shortly after his release (since then, the death penalty laws have changed).
+The series of murders took place shortly after his release (since then, the death penalty laws have changed).
 For this reason, many condemned individuals were convinced that it was too harsh of a sentence.

 Furutani got a job with civil engineering after his parole from Kumamoto Prison, and after reading a newspaper article, in May 1964, he decided to move to the Kansai region.

-On October 30, 1965, Furutani strangled a 57-year-old man who lived in Kaigandori, in Kobe, stealing 500 yen, as well watches and the victim's pants.
+On October 30, 1965, Furutani strangled a 57-year-old man who lived in Kaigandori, in Kobe, stealing 500 yen, as well as watches and the victim's pants.
 The next attack took place in Nishinomiya, with Furutani continuing his crime spree until December 12 of that year, always attacking in West Japan, with his targets being persons above 50 years of age and living alone.
 He committed eight additional murders, as well as two attempted murders and two attempted robberies.
 His victims included one man in Fukuoka, three in Hyōgo, one in Osaka, one in Shiga and two in Kyoto - all were killed by stabbing, strangulation or severe beating in either junkyards or construction sites.
 The killer snatched only small amounts of money.